Mobility Carsharing: Subsidiaries

 Through its subsidiary Mobility Systems + Services (founded in 2001 as Mobility Support AG), Mobility markets its booking system MobiSys 2.0, which it developed itself, as well as its expertise in the fields of fleet management and marketing.

 In 2014 Mobility launched Switzerland's first free-floating car sharing programme called "Catch a Car" in Basel.
 Members can locate Catch-Cars via smartphone or on the website and drive from A to B without making a reservation in advance.
 Catch a Car is currently going through a two-year pilot phase.
 ETH Zurich is conducting a scientific investigation into how Catch a Car impacts on the mobility behaviour of individual members.

+Objectives

+In August 2020, the company announced that it would convert its vehicle fleet to electric cars by 2030.

+Since 2020, Mobility customers have been able to voluntarily pay a climate contribution per trip into a fund, which is then doubled by the Mobility Cooperative.
+The measure is part of the Cause we Care initiative of the climate protection foundation myclimate, which ensures that the funds are used for their intended purpose.
+The fund is used to finance climate protection projects on the one hand and the conversion of the Mobility fleet to sustainable drive systems on the other.

+Criticism

+In 2016, environmental organisations criticised the inclusion of Audi off-road vehicles in the fleet.
+In Bern, the Läbigi Stadt association was among those protesting.
+'A car like this clearly contradicts the basic ecological principle of car sharing,' explains Nadine Masshardt.
+Nevertheless, more SUVs and saloon cars were added to the range in 2019: the Jaguar F-Pace, Land Rover Discovery Sport, Range Rover Velar, Jaguar XF and the Jaguar XE.